-- 2. Nothing in this section shall be construed to mean that an employee who has been given incidental administrative duties shall be classified as a supervisory employee. - Sec.
-3. NRS 288.140 is hereby amended to read as follows: - 288.140 1.
-It is the right of every local government employee, subject to the [limitations] limitation provided in [subsections] subsection 3, [and 4,] to join any employee organization of the employee's choice or to refrain from joining any employee organization.
-A local government employer shall not discriminate in any way among its employees on account of membership or nonmembership in an employee organization. - 2.
-The recognition of an employee organization for negotiation, pursuant to this chapter, does not preclude any local government employee who is not a member of that employee organization from acting for himself or herself with respect to any condition of his or her employment, but any action taken on a request or in adjustment of a grievance shall be consistent with the terms of an applicable negotiated agreement, if any. - 3.
+Sec.
+3. NRS 288.140 is hereby amended to read as follows:

+288.140 1.
+It is the right of every local government employee, subject to the [limitations] limitation provided in [subsections] subsection 3, [and 4,] to join any employee organization of the employee's choice, for tol refrain from joining any employee organization : or resign from any employee organization at any time, free of any obligation to pay dues accruing before, on or after the date of the resignation.
+Any agreement that conflicts with the provisions of this subsection is void.
+A local government employer shall not discriminate in any way among its employees on account of membership or nonmembership in an employee organization.

+- 2. The recognition of an employee organization for negotiation, pursuant to this chapter, does not preclude any local government employee who is not a member of that employee organization from acting for himself or herself with respect to any condition of his or her employment, but any action taken on a request or in adjustment of a grievance shall be consistent with the terms of an applicable negotiated agreement, if any. - 3.
 A police officer, sheriff, deputy sheriff or other law enforcement officer may be a member of an employee organization only if such employee organization is composed exclusively of law enforcement officers. - [4.
-The following persons may not be a member of an employee organization: - (a) A supervisory employee described in paragraph (b) of subsection 1 of NRS 288.075, including but not limited to appointed officials and department heads who are primarily responsible for formulating and administering management, policy and programs. - 32 (b) A doctor or physician who is employed by a local government employer. - (c) Except as otherwise provided in this paragraph, an attorney who is employed by a local government employer and who is assigned to a civil law division, department or agency.
+The following persons may not be a member of an employee organization: - (a) A supervisory employee described in paragraph (b) of subsection 1 of NRS 288.075, including but not limited to appointed officials and department heads who are primarily responsible for formulating and administering management, policy and programs. - (b) A doctor or physician who is employed by a local government employer. - (c) Except as otherwise provided in this paragraph, an attorney who is employed by a local government employer and who is assigned to a civil law division, department or agency.
 The provisions of this paragraph do not apply with respect to an attorney for the duration of a collective bargaining agreement to which the attorney is a party as of July 1, 2011. - 5.
-As used in this section, "doctor or physician" means a doctor, physician, homeopathic physician, osteopathic physician, chiropractic physician, practitioner of Oriental medicine, podiatric physician or practitioner of optometry, as those terms are defined or used, respectively, in NRS 630.014, 630A.050, 633.091, chapter 634 of NRS, chapter 634A of NRS, chapter 635 of NRS or chapter 636 of NRS.

-288.150 1.
-Except as otherwise provided in subsection 4 [] and NRS 354.6241, every local government employer shall negotiate in good faith through one or more representatives of its own choosing concerning the mandatory subjects of bargaining set forth in subsection 2 with the designated representatives of the recognized employee organization, if any, for each appropriate bargaining unit among its employees.
+As used in this section, "doctor or physician" means a doctor, physician, homeopathic physician, osteopathic physician, ehiropractic physician, practitioner of Oriental medicine, podiatric physician or practitioner of optometry, as those terms are defined or used, respectively, in NRS 630.014, 630A.050, 633.091, ehapter 634 of NRS, chapter 634A of NRS, chapter 635 of NRS or chapter 636 of NRS.1 - Sec.
+4. NRS 288.150 is hereby amended to read as follows: - 288.150 1.
+Except as otherwise provided in subsection 4 [1], and NRS 354.6241, every local government employer shall negotiate in good faith through one or more representatives of its own choosing concerning the mandatory subjects of bargaining set forth in subsection 2 with the designated representatives of the recognized employee organization, if any, for each appropriate bargaining unit among its employees.
 If either party so requests, agreements reached must be reduced to writing.

-- The scope of mandatory bargaining is limited to:
+2. The scope of mandatory bargaining is limited to:

 - (a) Salary or wage rates or other forms of direct monetary compensation.

 - (b) Sick leave.

 - (c) Vacation leave.

 - (d) Holidays.